ndiayesamba1996/restyled.io/Configuring-Restyled.md

 statuses:
   differences: true     # Red when style differences are found
   no_differences: true  # Green when no differences are found
-  error: true           # Red if we encounter errors restyling
 ```

 A single value can be used to disable/enable all: